To participate in E-school, the following requirements must be met:

-- Student Agreement Form: Students and parents must sign this form and turn it in to the School Site Facilitator at the start of each session.
-By signing this form, students and parents are agreeing to act in accordance with E-School's policies and requirements.
+- Student Agreement Form: Students and parents/guardians must sign this online form and submit it electronically for each session.
+By signing this form, students and parents/guardians are agreeing to act in accordance with E-School's policies and requirements.
 The link to the online form will be provided in the registration confirmation email.
 (Hard copies will not be accepted.)

 4. Working Email Address

-- If a student doesn't have an email address, free email accounts are available from Google (Gmail) or Hotmail.
+- If a student doesn't have an email address, free email accounts are available from Google (Gmail) or Hotmail / Outlook.